-Any responsibilities and liabilities between Xcel Energy and the Customer will be detailed in the interconnection agreement between Xcel Energy and the Interconnection Customer (or between the applicable RTO, Xcel Energy Operating Company and the Interconnection Customer).
+Any responsibilities and liabilities between Xcel Energy and the Customer will be detailed in the interconnection agreement between Xcel Energy and the Customer.
 The terms "approve", "approved", and "approval" used throughout this document mean acceptance.
 "Approval" by Xcel Energy does not mean that Xcel Energy endorses or is held responsible for the safety or reliability of a Customer's design and facility.